Having me at your wedding means letting me into one of the most important days of your life, so let’s not be strangers!

 Where I call home.

 After living most of my life in Cornwall I now live in Devon with my better half Pete and our two dogs Vinnie and Devin.
 We love where we live now but Cornwall will always feel like another home to us both.
 The dogs mean the world to us, we really couldn’t imagine life without them!
-Pete and I have been together for over eleven years, I know it’s cheesy but he is my best friend - we were actually best friends for around a year before we started a relationship.
-We are currently planning our own wedding, so you and I have something in common already!
+Pete and I have been together for over 13 years, I know it’s cheesy but he is my best friend - we were actually best friends for around a year before we started a relationship.
+We have recently got married!!
+So I’ve experienced first hand, what my couples go through with the planning and the wedding day nerves.

 My Thoughts on Wedding Photography.

-I'll never know if my grandparent's wedding photographer realised how important each click of their camera was on this day 70 years ago but as a wedding photographer and a granddaughter who misses her grandparents dearly, I know how important my job is.
+I'll never know if my grandparent's wedding photographer realised how important each click of their camera was 72 years ago but as a wedding photographer and a granddaughter who misses her grandparents dearly, I know how important my job is.

 Wedding photographers are like family historians, we take photos for people that don’t even exist yet.
 I hope that the work I do will be treasured for decades by many people, years after I'm gone too.
 Just as I treasure these photos today.